VLADYSLAVC11/CppSmartEnum/README.md

 # Extended Smart Enum Usage

 It may be a situation when enum element becomes deprecated, requires some specific value, needs reverse order iteration or for example doesn't have string representation.
-Lets image such an enum using smart enums:
+Lets imagine such an enum using smart enums:

 ```cpp
 class ComplexEnum enumerate(int, Item0, ItemDeprecated, Item2 = 4, Item3 = 99);